Truck Turner: Production

 The film started as a script by Leigh Chapman about a caucasian bounty hunter.
 It was bought by Fred Weintraub who was in partnership with Larry Gordon.
 Chapman later recalled, "I remember going into the office and, with my usual insouciance? arrogance? announced that, in that case, I wasn’t going to do any freebie re-writes.
 The response?
 That’s OK.
 He doesn’t want you on the project anyway....
-And then, it became a blaxloitation film … about pimps and whores, right?
+And then, it became a blaxploitation film … about pimps and whores, right?
 I don’t think any of that was in my script and I’m not sure why I even received a story credit.
 I used Jerry Wilkes [as a pseudonym.
 That’s part of my ex-husband’s name."

 Kaplan says the film was written for Lee Marvin, Robert Mitchum, or Ernest Borgnine.
-"Larry Gordon at AIP said, "Well, we can't get any of them so now it's a black picture."
+"Larry Gordon at AIP said, 'Well, we can't get any of them so now it's a black picture.'
 Isaac Hayes was cast and that's how that came about."

+Reception

+Truck Turner received a mixed to positive critical reception.
+The film holds a 60% rating on Rotten Tomatoes based on five reviews.

+The Los Angeles Times called it "an extraordinary visual experience... as successfully surreal as Point Blank."